-The above diagram lists several important parameters in the TGS Request and Reply messages.
+Figure 7 lists several important parameters in the TGS Request and Reply messages.
 These parameters are:

-- TGS Request - Client (principal) name, target server (principal) name and realm, nonce found in the KDC-REQ-BODY Kerberos structure (see Appendix B) - TGS preauthenticator found in the KDC-REQ Kerberos structure, inside the padata field (see Appendix B).
-The preauthenticator type in this case is PA-TGS-REQ. - KRB_AP_REQ the value of the preauthenticator of type PA-TGS-REQ - TGT inside the KRB_AP_REQ - Client name, time inside the Kerberos Authenticator structure, which is embedded in an encrypted form in the KRB_AP_REQ - TGS Reply - Target server ticket found in the KDC-REP Kerberos structure (see Appendix B)

-• Target server session key, nonce, key validity period - found in the EncKDCRepPart Kerberos structure (see Appendix B)
+- TGS Request - Target server (principal) name and realm, nonce found in the KDC-REQ-BODY Kerberos structure (see Appendix B) - TGS preauthenticator found in the KDC-REQ Kerberos structure, inside the padata field (see Appendix B).
+The preauthenticator type in this case is PA-TGS-REQ. - KRB\AP\REQ the value of the preauthenticator of type PA-TGS-REQ - TGT inside the KRB AP REQ - Client name, time inside the Kerberos Authenticator structure, which is embedded in an encrypted form in the KRB\AP\REQ - TGS Reply - Target server ticket found in the KDC-REP Kerberos structure (see Appendix B) - Target server session key, nonce, key validity period found in the EncKDCRepPart Kerberos structure (see Appendix B)

 In general, the TGS Request / Reply exchange may be performed on-demand - whenever an Application Server ticket is needed to establish Security Parameters.
-However, there may be PacketCable elements (e.g., MTAs) that are required to always possess a valid ticket for a particular Application Server (e.g., CMS) to improve efficiency in the load balancing scenarios.
-In those cases the client MUST initiate the TGS Request / Reply exchange at the time: Ticket{EXP} - TGS{GP}.
-Here, Ticket{EXP} is the expiration time of the current Application Server ticket and TGS{GP} is the TGS Grace Period.
+If the client is an MTA and a ticket it currently possesses corresponds to the Provisioning Server in the MIB or a CMS that currently exists in the CMS table, it MUST initiate the TGS Request / Reply exchange at the time: TicketEXP - TGSGP.
+Here, TicketEXP is the expiration time of the current Application Server ticket and TGSGP is the TGS Grace Period.
+If the client is an MTA and the ticket it currently possesses does not correspond to the Provisioning Server in the MIB or a CMS that currently exists in the CMS table, the MTA MUST NOT initiate a PKINIT exchange.